jdevfullstack-tutorials/learn-C/README.md

 ### License
 ACCRE licensed this repo under MIT.

-Mong Alvarez Jr. included that license and the changes he made were also licensed under MIT.
+xdvrx1 included that license and the changes he made were also licensed under MIT.